Stocks sink as Wall Street eyes downside of solid jobs data

-NEW YORK (AP) — U.S. stocks are falling Friday as Wall Street focuses on the downside of the still-strong U.S. jobs market.
+NEW YORK (AP) — U.S. stocks fell broadly Friday and pulled major indexes into the red for the week as Wall Street focused on the downside of the still-strong U.S. jobs market.

-The S&P 500 was 1.5% lower in midday trading after a report showed employers hired more workers last month than economists expected.

 The report did contain some signals analysts said could ultimately get the Fed to be less aggressive, and the mixed data could lead markets to swing through Friday.
 Big daily reversals have become the norm recently as Wall Street struggles to handicap how aggressive the Fed will be.